 That was the first time that France, with the most powerful army in the world at that time, was defeated after almost half a century of victories, at the same time that the Mexicans scored the first great victory in their history.
-That is why this event has not only endured in the memory of the people, but has been represented on numerous occasions.
+That is why this event has not only endured in the memory of the people but has been represented on numerous occasions.

-Some of the paintings that account for this event are found at the National Museum of History, such as the work painted in 1903 by José Cusachs, or the one entitled "Lucha cuerpo a cuerpo", created in 1862 by Patricio Ramos Ortega and which currently belongs to the Mexican History Museum Collection.
+Some of the paintings that account for this event are found at the National Museum of History, such as the work painted in 1903 by José Cusachs, or the one entitled "Lucha cuerpo a cuerpo", created in 1862 by Patricio Ramos Ortega and which is currently belongs to the Mexican History Museum Collection.